Ggs91/JS-TicTacToe/README.md

 ```
 * Files architecture: 1 module per file, using ES6 modules.

+3. Using webpack:

+This is my first project using webpack.
+After a lot of research and few headaches to configure it, I've managed to set it properly.
+I've a splited the configuration into 3 files, added babel, a linter and css autoprefixer.
+It's worth the time spent to learn it considering the huge benefits that it brings to the workflow.

 ### Pieces I'm proud of:

 1. A small algorithm that generate an array of cases names depending on the desired gridsize.